Why a Structured GLP-1 Doctor Visit Report Matters

 - Note timing relative to dose changes or titration

 Write one or two example sentences the clinician can scan.
 For example: “Nausea began week 1, peaked week 3, and declined by week 6 after the dose decrease.”
-Use standardized tags or a 1–5 severity scale so trends compare across time.
+Use Pepio’s symptom logging (iOS app) and standardize entries with consistent labels and a 1–5 severity scale so trends compare across time.

 Inconsistent logging is the biggest pitfall.
 Standardized symptom fields make trends obvious and reduce follow‑up questions.
 For evidence on the value of concise symptom summaries, see the Pepio guide and Velto’s recommendations on decision‑ready data (Pepio GLP‑1 Symptom Report Guide; Velto GLP‑1 Doctor Visit Data Guide).